Image

 Clean Vessel Act Logo

-To qualify for a CVA grant with the Florida Department of Environmental Protection (DEP), you must be in-service to the public (i.e. The public must be allowed to use the grant-funded pumpout).
-In addition, the pumpout fee can’t exceed $5, and it must be displayed in the Pumpout Nav app for the public to easily find and use.
+To qualify for a Clean Vessel Act (CVA) grant with the Florida Department of Environmental Protection (DEP), you must be in-service to the public (i.e. The public must be allowed to use the grant-funded pumpout).
+In addition, the pumpout fee must not exceed $5, and it must be displayed in the Pumpout Nav app for the public to easily find and use.
 All manufactured products used in the project must be produced in the U.S., according to the Build America, Buy America (BABA) Act.
 See the memo from the Executive Office of the President — Office of Management and Budget.
 Federal marina facilities are not eligible to receive CVA funds.

 Grant-funded work cannot start before an agreement is in place.
 Costs occurred outside of the agreement period will not be reimbursed by the grant.